flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 \sum_{i=1}^{m}\pi_i a_{ij}>1.
 $$

+### 4.6 The Pricing Problem Is an ILP⭐

+The Pricing Problem searches for a new cutting pattern.

-Therefore, the pricing problem can be written as
+It can be written as

 $$
 \max \quad \sum_{i=1}^{m}\pi_i a_i